Natural gradient and parameter estimation for quantum Boltzmann machines: Estimating the first term of the Fisher--Bures information matrix elements

 Consider the following:

-We are now in the position to present an algorithm (Algorithm~\ref{algo:first-term-FB}) to estimate the first term of~\eqref{eq:Fisher-matrix-entries-app} using its equivalent form mentioned above.
-At the core of our algorithm lies a quantum primitive (refer to Appendix~\ref{app:quant_primitive} for more details) that estimates the quantity of the form given by
+We are now in a position to present an algorithm (Algorithm~\ref{algo:first-term-FB}) to estimate the first term of~\eqref{eq:Fisher-matrix-entries-app} using its equivalent form mentioned above.
+At the core of our algorithm lies a quantum primitive (refer to Appendix~\ref{app:quant_primitive} for more details) that estimates a quantity of the form given by

 Note that by substituting $U_1 = G_i e^{-iG(\theta)(t_1-t_2)} G_j, U_0 = e^{-iG(\theta)(t_1-t_2)}$, and $\rho = \rho(\theta)$ into the equation above, we recover the expression inside the integral of~\eqref{eq:first_fb_simplify}.
 To this end, the quantum circuit of the primitive with these values of $U_0$ and $U_1$ is depicted in Figure~\ref{fig:QBFB-estimator}.